Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 Gravity momentarily intensifies in the area within 3 *(4.5m)* of you.
 Each other creature in the area must succeed on a STR Save or fall [prone](conditions.md#prone).
 Any fall damage taken as a result deals maximum damage, instead of rolling.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 3 or higher, the effect’s radius increases by 1 *(1.5m)* for each slot level above 2.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 3 or higher, the effect’s radius increases by 1 *(1.5m)* for each slot level above 2.
 - **Classes**: Artificer, Druid, Ranger
 *(Source: CS)*